jugoetz/slap-platform/README.md

 # SLAP Platform - Data Analysis and Virtual Library
-Code to accompany the paper ...
-[INSERT CITATION]
+Code to accompany the paper

+>J. Götz, M. K. Jackl, C. Jindakun, A. N. Marziale, J. André, D. J. Gosling, C. Springer, M. Palmieri, M. Reck, A. Luneau, C. E. Brocklehurst, J. W. Bode, High-throughput synthesis and data generation for the prediction of molecular properties and synthesizability, *under review*.

 The code in this repository serves two purposes:
 1) Provide an accessible frontend for the virtual library